gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/okta-integration-for-oidc.md

     ![](/images/okta_oidc_add_client.png)

-4. Click on the newly created **OIDC Client** configuration and copy the **Client ID** and **Client Secret** values.
+4. Click the newly created **OIDC Client** configuration and copy the **Client ID** and **Client Secret** values.
 These values will be used in Step 9, Configure Beyond Identity as the Identity Provider.
     ![](/images/okta_oidc_edit_client.png)

 5. From the **Integrations** tab, click **API Extensions** and then click **Install** for **Okta Registration Attribute**.